LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 Many clients in Hobart pair the LHA Peel with microneedling or wrinkle-reducing treatments to refine texture and improve hydration.
 Because it doesn’t inflame or overexfoliate, it integrates well into broader plans to address dullness, congestion, or mild pigmentation.

-Traditional peels may treat more serious damage or pigmentation but involve more irritation and downtime, making them less practical for sensitive skin or frequent treatments.
+Traditional peels may treat more severe damage or pigmentation, but they involve more irritation and downtime, making them less practical for sensitive skin or frequent treatments.

 Thanks to Lipo-Hydroxy Acid, the lala peel remains effective during seasonal changes, when dryness and flare-ups are common.
-It supports recovery between more intensive treatments and keeps skin calm and stable long-term.
+It supports recovery between more intensive treatments and helps keep the skin calm and stable in the long term.

-Your Hobart cosmetic nurse will help determine how the LHA Peel fits your skin goals, whether managing acne, improving texture, or rebuilding after more invasive treatments.
+Your Hobart cosmetic nurse will help determine how the LHA Peel aligns with your skin goals, whether you’re managing acne, improving texture, or rebuilding after more invasive treatments.

 LHA Peel Hobart treatment product used for gentle exfoliation